 Related: Can Your Cat Be A Vegetarian?

-Your vet might recommend psyllium fiber if your kitty has been diagnosed with constipation.
-The supplement may help increase the bulk of your cat’s stool, thereby stimulating movement in the intestines to get the stool out, and it can also help boost the water in your cat’s stool to make it easier to pass.
+- Constipation: Your vet might recommend psyllium fiber if your kitty has been diagnosed with constipation.
+The supplement may help increase the bulk of your cat’s stool, thereby stimulating movement in the intestines to get the stool out, and it may also help boost the water in your cat’s stool to make it easier to pass.

 How Do You Give a Cat Psyllium Fiber?

-To help your kitty get more fiber to relieve her constipation, you can try adding psyllium fiber to her food.
+To help your kitty get more fiber to relieve her constipation, you can try adding psyllium powder to her wet food.
 Contact your veterinarian to figure out how much you should be adding to her food, and how often you should give her the psyllium fiber.
-The dose may depend upon your cat’s condition and weight, and your veterinarian may tweak his or her recommendations based on how your kitty responds to this treatment.
+The dose may depend on your cat’s condition and weight, and your veterinarian may tweak his or her recommendations based on how your kitty responds to this treatment.

 Are There Any Precautions to Take?

-Provide psyllium fiber with your pet’s wet food, and ensure your cat is getting enough moisture from food and available water sources.
-Maintaining proper hydration is another way to help your kitty remain constipation-free, and you also want to avoid obstructions that may occur if the animal isn’t getting enough water.
+First off, provide psyllium fiber with your pet’s wet food, and ensure your cat is getting enough moisture from her food and clean water.
+Maintaining proper hydration is another way to help your kitty remain constipation-free, but, as mentioned above, you also want to make sure your cat is getting plenty of moisture throughout the day and night when you’re giving her psyllium because this can help you avoid problems like obstructions that may occur if the animal isn’t getting enough water.

-Psyllium fiber isn’t always safe for a cat to take.
-For example, it shouldn’t be given if the cat is suffering from fecal impaction.
+Finally, psyllium fiber isn’t always safe for a cat to take.
+For example, it shouldn’t be given if the kitty is suffering from fecal impaction.
 It might also interact with certain medications.
-Therefore, it is important to ask your vet before giving your cat any psyllium fiber.
-You might need to have your kitty examined to determine the cause of the constipation before psyllium fiber is prescribed.
+Therefore, it’s best to ask your vet before giving your cat any psyllium fiber.
+And you might need to have your pet examined to determine the cause of the constipation or other digestive ailments before psyllium fiber is prescribed.